 In FY 2017-2018, AMBAG was awarded a grant in the amount of \$360,000 from Caltrans to complete the Central Coast Highway 1 Climate Resiliency Study.
-The study will evaluate and identify the transportation needs, including the ultimate corridor concept in the Central Coast Highway 1 corridor near the Elkhorn Slough area, while protecting and integrating the environmental needs of this unique corridor.
-The study began in late spring 2018 and is scheduled for completion in June 2020.
+The study evaluated and identified the transportation needs, including the ultimate corridor concept in the Central Coast Highway 1 corridor near the Elkhorn Slough area, while protecting and integrating the environmental needs of this unique corridor.
+The study began in late spring 2018 and was completed in August 2020.